Northern Virginia Dayhikes

 Location: Skyline Drive at Gravel Springs Gap, mile 17.6

 Description: This circuit takes you down along the rim of Big Devils Stairs and then climbs back up the center.
 On the way down, it passes an excellent overlook of the impressive canyon.
 The real fun, however, is bushwhacking back up.
 There was a trail here once, but it is long gone now.
 When the water is low, you can walk right in the streambed most of the way.
 There are only a few sections which actually require crawling up rocks and I think you can go around these if you really want to.
-There is a nice waterfall at the head of the canyon and beyond that are some very large hemlocks which appear to have been spared from both saw and woolly adelgid.
+There is a nice waterfall at the head of the canyon and beyond that are some very large hemlocks which appear to have been spared from both woolly adelgid and humans.
 The hike gets more difficult after that point, since the rest of the bushwhack goes through forest clogged with fallen trees and greenbrier.

 Notes: